HumanCompatibleAI/overcooked_ai/README.md

 ## Further Issues and questions ❓

-If you have issues or questions, don't hesitate to contact either [Micah Carroll](https://micahcarroll.github.io) at mdc@berkeley.edu or [Nathan Miller](https://github.com/nathan-miller23) at nathan_miller23@berkeley.edu
+If you have issues or questions, don't hesitate to contact [Micah Carroll](https://micahcarroll.github.io) at mdc@berkeley.edu.